 What is asthma?

-Asthma is a common disease of the lungs characterized by intermittent episodes of shortness of breath, wheezing, cough, and feelings of chest tightness.
-As the prevalence of allergies has increased in the past 50 years, the prevalence of asthma has also increased, and asthma now affects approximately 7% of the population.
-There is significant geographic variation in the prevalence of asthma with the highest prevalence occurring in countries with a western lifestyle.
+Asthma is a common disease of the lungs characterized by intermittent episodes of shortness of breath, wheezing, cough, and chest tightness.
+The prevalence of asthma is increasing, and asthma now affects approximately 8% of the population.
+The prevalence of asthma varies around the world but is highest in Western countries.

 What causes asthma?

-Asthma occurs in genetically susceptible people who encounter environmental stimuli (especially in young childhood) that promote asthma.
-Although asthma is frequently one manifestation of an allergic tendency in an individual, it is not known why only ~25% of people with nasal allergies develop asthma.
+As an example, although asthma is more common in people who also have allergies, it is not known why only ~25% of people with nasal allergies develop asthma.
 It is also not known why asthma is severe in some patients but relatively mild in most.

 Why do the airways (“bronchial tubes”) narrow in asthma?